waiky8/ukcovid-19/README.md

 # UK Covid-19 Dashboard
 There are plenty of covid dashboards (uk) available but not many that show comparisons at local authority level.
 I went for **Plotly Dash** as it was the simplest (& therefore best) to implement - the fact that there are a number of wonderful features (graphs, datatable, date picker) out of the box is a huge plus.
 Data is stored in **Excel** and is sourced from https://coronavirus.data.gov.uk/details/download.
-Although I have included a built in feature to upload data it still needs to be done manually (after 4pm UK when the data is published).
+Although I have included a built in feature (under ADMIN tab) to upload data it still needs to be done manually (after 4pm UK when the data is published).
+Note that I implemented a password lock on the admin tab.
 Check it out at https://ukcovid-19.herokuapp.com/
 <br><br>
 Sample.